Planning a trip to Sintra, Portugal? You came to the right place!

-Sintra, located in the stunning Portuguese mountains of Serra de Sintra, became one of the best places to visit in Portugal.
+Sintra, located in the stunning Portuguese mountains of Serra de Sintra, became one of Portugal’s best places to visit.

 Filled with stunning views, medieval castles, magnificent palaces, country estates and gardens, the town truly feels like it’s out of this world.

 Sintra is home to not one, not two but to more than ten national monuments.

-The area is packed with ancient ruins, hours of hiking trails, stunning beaches, and impressive architecture.
+The area is packed with ancient ruins, hiking trails, stunning beaches, and impressive architecture.

-Famous for its picturesque, it is also one of the most popular luxury tourist destinations in Portugal.
+Famous for its picturesque castles, it is also one of Portugal’s most popular luxury tourist destinations.

 Sintra became one of the wealthiest municipalities in the country and is known for the numerous extravagant events hosted in this town.

 Sintra is regarded as one of the best day trips from Lisbon, and a visit to this wonderful town must be included in your holiday plans to Portugal.

-Here you will find a UNESCO World Heritage site on every corner.
+Here you will find a UNESCO World Heritage site around every corner.

 Sintra as a whole is a UNESCO World Heritage site, so you are guaranteed to have no shortage of amazing places to explore here.

 We visited Sintra on many different occasions when travelling in Portugal.

-The town was not as famous five years ago as it is now.
+The town was not as famous 12 years ago as it is now.
 When we first saw this stunning place, we were blessed with good weather and little to no tourists in the area.